 Experience Mandalay Bay Beach, an eleven-acre aquatic playground!
 Swim, splash, and soak up the sun at this popular Vegas attractions.
 Relax on the lazy river, ride a tide in the wave pool, or lounge in the lagoon.
 Check out the Beach Bar & Grill and the Bikini Bar for all your favorite pool-side snacks and drinks!
 This attraction is open seasonally, so if you travel to Las Vegas during the warmer months make sure to check it out!

 The Shark Reef Aquarium at Mandalay Bay features more than 2,000 animals, including sharks, giant rays, sea turtles,and the Komodo dragon.
 Feed the stingrays, sharks, and turtles in the Animal Encounters program.
 Walk through the underwater tunnels and see colorful fish swimming all around you!
+Just make sure to book your ticket ahead of time as it’s a popular attraction.

 New to the Mandalay Bay is the Polar Journey Exhibit.
 This experience is included in your Shark Reef Aquarium ticket and takes guests on an interactive adventure!
 Get a glimpse into the earth’s polar regions and animals that call it home.
 You’ll be immersed through eight interactive exhibits including touch walls, teaching robot penguins, stimulated ice flow, and more excited features!
 This Las Vegas itinerary stop is fun for all ages!